aovpn/ansible-role-openvpn/README.md

 OpenVPN
 =========
-This role installs OpenVPN from default repositories, configures it as a server, sets up networking and firewalls (primarily firewalld, ufw and iptables are the best effort), and generates configuration files for clients.
-Optionally, can configure LDAP authentication.

 This role installs OpenVPN from default repositories, configures it as a server, sets up networking and firewalls (primarily firewalld, ufw and iptables - best effort), and generates client configuration files.
 It also optionally supports LDAP authentication.

 Supported Operating Systems (CI Build):